ga4gh-beacon/specification/beacon.md

 - **Privacy protecting:** queries do not return information about single individuals

 Due to the needs for data discoverability providing as much metadata as possible in query responses is endorsed.
 The Beacon is limited for human data only.

 ## Protocol essentials

 Beacon provides REST API on top of the HTTP protocol, as specified in RFC 7231.
 The Beacon API has two endpoints: `/` (also known as _Info endpoint_) and `/query`.
-Info endpoint provides general metadata about Beacon instance and datasets included in the instance and query interface is provided by the _Query endpoint_.
+The Info endpoint provides general metadata about the Beacon instance and dataset(s) included.
+The query interface is provided by the _Query endpoint_.

-The full descriptions of Beacon API endpoints, requests and responses is published in [OpenAPI format](https://github.com/ga4gh-beacon/specification/blob/master/beacon.yaml).
+The full complement of Beacon API endpoints, requests and responses is published in [OpenAPI format](https://github.com/ga4gh-beacon/specification/blob/master/beacon.yaml).

 ### Security
 Beacon endorses GA4GH's 3-tier access to data:

-- **Open:** No authentication (verification of identity) or authorization (verification of access rights) is performed.
+- **Open:** No authentication (verification of identity) or authorization (verification of access rights).

 - **Registered:** Authentication of the user is performed.
-For example it is required that user is `bona-fide researcher`.
+For example it is required that the user is `bona-fide researcher`.

-- **Controlled:** Both authentication and authorization checks are performed.
-The user has been granted to access the data they are querying.
+- **Controlled:** Both authentication and authorization checks are performed to ensure that the user has been granted to access the data they are querying.

-Registered and controlled access requires authentication of the user and Beacon API supports authenticated queries using OAuth2 Bearer tokens in HTTP Authorisation header as specified in [RFC 6750](https://tools.ietf.org/html/rfc6750):
+Registered and controlled access requires authentication of the user.
+The Beacon API supports authenticated queries using OAuth2 Bearer tokens in HTTP Authorisation header as specified in [RFC 6750](https://tools.ietf.org/html/rfc6750):

      GET /query HTTP/1.1
      Host: beacon.com
      Authorization: Bearer doPk34akbm9bsw5nknklex

-Granting access to the data nor identifying `bona-fide researchers` **is not** Beacon's responsibility.
+Both granting access to the data and identifying `bona-fide researchers` **is not** Beacon's responsibility.

  ### Errors